Guide to Buying Healthy Bread

-Sprouted grain breads would be the next best option to sourdough, and they are more easily found in health food and grocery stores.
+Sprouted grain bread would be the next best option to sourdough, and they are more easily found in health food and grocery stores.
 Look for an ingredients list with minimal ingredients including sprouted grains (multiple types of grains is fine), bacterial culture or yeast, water and salt.
-In some cases these breads are kept in the freezer sections of grocery stores to ensure they don’t go off too quickly (they don’t contain preservatives after all), and some of the best common brands include Silver Hills Bakery and Ezekiel Bread.
+In some cases, these breads are kept in the freezer sections of grocery stores to ensure they don’t go off too quickly (they don’t contain preservatives after all), and some of the best common brands include Silver Hills Bakery and Ezekiel Bread.

 3. Whole Grain Bread

 If sourdough or sprouted grain breads are not available to you, at the very least ensure that you are choosing a whole grain bread.
 This can be a wheat bread, multigrain bread or ancient grain bread, just ensure that a whole grain flour was used to make the bread.
-Be sure to read the label to make sure the bread does not contain any added sugars, oils or excess sodium, however the inclusion of any nuts or seeds would be just fine.
+Be sure to read the label to make sure the bread does not contain any added sugars, oils or excess sodium, however, the inclusion of any nuts or seeds would be just fine.